01 of 16

 Red-Haired Witch Scarecrow

-Witches usually appear in hats, so, witch scarecrows, too normally wear hats.
+Witches usually appear in hats, and witch scarecrows, too normally wear hats.
 But the red wig on this witch scarecrow provides a nice change of pace from the usual pointy hat.
 Red is a good choice for color when choosing a witch scarecrow wig because it shows up well from a distance; blonde hair would also work well, for the same reason.
 This, despite the fact that witches are usually portrayed as having black or brown hair.Continue to 13 of 16 below.

 13 of 16